sammoth/foo_mpv/README.md

 This can be used to display or react to information about the current track in mpv.

 There is an example of using this to customise the OSC [in the source code](../master/src/lua/osc_love_button.lua).
 A love heart button is added to the OSC that turns pink when the current track has `%loved% = 1`.
-Clicking the button invokes a context menu entry of a Masstagger script which toggles the value of `%loved%` for the current file.
-By placing a customised OSC in `<foobar profile>/mpv/scripts/osc.lua`, the component will not load the built-in OSC file, so that you can use a customised OSC while still using the UI features for controlling it.
+Clicking the button invokes a context menu entry for a Masstagger script which toggles the value of `%loved%` for the current file.
+By placing a customised OSC in `<foobar profile>/mpv/scripts/osc.lua`, the component will not load the built-in OSC file, so that you can use a customised OSC while still using the component's UI features for controlling it (eg. disabling it per-panel).

 ### Issues